EB-5 Minimum Investment

 Currently, the EB-5 Program allows for a minimum investment in the amount of $500,000.
 The funds should be traceable and originate from legitimate sources.
 While participating in the EB-5 Program involves a risk of a partial or complete loss of the investment, the EB-5 investments are subject to return within several years, depending on a project.

 Participation in similar investor immigration programs in other countries often requires considerably larger investments and non-refundable contributions.
 For example, the minimum amount for an investment visa in the UK starts from $2.5 million and may reach $13 million.
 Malta investor immigration program mandates a minimum non-refundable contribution of €650,000 in addition to certain qualifying investments.
-Due to comparatively lower investment requirements, the number of foreign investors who became U.S. permanent residents through the EB-5 Program has increased in the recent years.
-Permanent resident status allows to apply for the U.S. citizenship in the future.
+Due to comparatively lower investment requirements, the number of foreign investors who became U.S. permanent residents through the EB-5 Program has increased in recent years.
+Permanent resident status allows one to apply for U.S. citizenship in the future.